chenyukang/obsidian-speech/README.md

 # Obsidian Speech Plugin

 If you want to do your best on writing, you should read your writing out loud.

+- You will find your voice.
+- You will find mistakes and unnecessary words and sentences.
+- You will make your writing easy for reading.

 This is a simple [Obsidian](https://obsidian.md) plugin to read your content.

 ## How to use